 A capability offered is for you to record your live stream and automatically post them on your VIDIZMO internal or external YouTube-like portal with the required access controls and security measures in place.

 VIDIZMO also does way more than just webcasting for enterprises.
 VIDIZMO is an AI-powered end-to-end enterprise video streaming and management platform.
 You can securely store, centrally search, control access, analyze, and share all your videos including your recorded live streams.
-You can also integrate with your existing IT and business systems like SSO, LMS, Video Conferencing tools, CMS, tracking tools, etc. for enhanced video content management.
+You can also integrate with your existing IT and business systems like SSO, LMS, Video Conferencing tools (like Zoom and MS Teams), CMS, tracking tools, etc. for enhanced video content management.
 All this is to say that, with VIDIZMO, you can utilize your recorded webcasts as readily playable on-demand assets for knowledge management and other purposes.

 Other Basic Webcast Software Alternatives

 If your business, however, is not looking for enterprise-grade high-quality webcasting software, let us introduce some other basic webcast solutions that are perfect for small-scale solutions.
 The benefit here is that they are easy to use – often offering one-click webcasting.
 But these fall short when it comes to security, or solving bandwidth and compatibility challenges.
 You can’t add a video (say an advertisement) to the webcast, or stream from multiple cameras.
 Some of these don’t offer live DVR, a functionality to allow viewers to rewind if they join in late.